 Finally, consolidating the relevance of these relationships, less than three months after Southampton's mother died, on 5 February 1608 his stepfather, William Hervey, married as his second wife Cordell (or Cordelia) Annesley, having already assisted her in her struggle with her two older sisters who had tried to overturn their allegedly "lunatic" father's will.
 Hervey ended up as overseer of the will which was eventually proved in Cordell's favour on 7 July 1604.
 Thanks to this marriage Hervey eventually acquired the title of 1st Baron Hervey of Kidbrooke, derived from the estate she inherited in the face of her sisters' opposition.
 This uncanny parallel with the medieval plot and the play, King Leir, and his three daughters, published in 1605, that Shakespeare recreated in a performance for James I the following year helps confirm the connection between Hervey, Shakespeare and the Southamptons, both mother and son.
-Sceptics with his master: Paul Botley, Richard "Dutch" Thomson, 60f.
+The southamptons is step to the step that the step that the southamptons is the step that t with his master: Paul Botley, Richard "Dutch" Thomson, 60f.
 Two years earlier, on being ordered back from Florence to meet Southampton in Paris, Cuffe "redd Aristotle's Polyticks to hym with sutch exposytions as I doubt did hym but lyttle good; afterwards he redd to my lord of Rutlande" (MS Ashmole 1729, fol.
 190r cited in ODNB).